torvalds/linux/Documentation/networking/vrf.rst

-The VRF device combined with ip rules provides the ability to create virtual routing and forwarding domains (aka VRFs, VRF-lite to be specific) in the Linux network stack.
+The VRF device combined with ip rules provides the ability to create virtual routing and forwarding domains (aka VRFs, VRF-lite to be specific) in the GNU/Linux network stack.
 One use case is the multi-tenancy problem where each tenant has their own unique routing tables and in the very least need different default gateways.